 Math and science equations, formulas, and notations are not accessible to a screen reader in a PDF file, so you should save the source file with the original MathType or LaTeX equations.
 Disability Services will ask for source files when there is an accommodation needed.

-Math in Microsoft PowerPoints
+Make Math and Science Elements in Microsoft PowerPoints Accessible

 For Microsoft PowerPoint, use the MathType plugin to create math and science equations, formulas, and notations.
 Do not use Microsoft's equation editor.